FENGGENYU/proj_style/README.md

 ### Intruduction

-In this repository, we release code for feature encoding and label-constrainted style clustering.
+In this repository, we release codes for style patch sampling, feature encoding, label-constrainted style clustering and style patch back projection.
-We've provided a mixed models set which contains 30 models of two style in directory 'all_model'.
+We've provided a mixed models set which contains 30 models of two kinds of style in directory 'all_model'.
-Features of all these shapes have already been encoded for simply running our program.
+Projective features of all these shapes have already been calculated for conveniently running our program.

 ### Installation

-MATLAB 2016a and OpenGL should be installed.
+MATLAB 2016a should be installed.

 ### Usage

-1. Run Easy_run.m in matlab (Label-constrainted style clustering.).\n
+1. Run label-constrainted style clustering in matlab:

+        Easy_run.m

    You can get:

-   1.Purity of the style clustering result.
+   (a).
+Purity of the style clustering result.

-   2.Style clustering result for each model in new output directory 'style_cluster_result'.
+   (b).
+New output directory 'style_cluster_result': Style clustering results for each shape.

-   3.The representative style patch index file(.txt) for all shapes in new output directory 'style patch'.
+   (c).
+New output directory 'style_patch': The representative style patch index file(.txt) for all shapes.

-2. Run back_projection.exe under fold 'Showstyle_exe'.\n
+2. Get style patches back projected to shape:

+        Back_projected\back_projection.exe

    You can get:
-   1.Images which show style patches localization on all shapes in the directory 'style_patch'.

-### Results

-You can find images which show style patches localization on all shapes in the directory 'style_patch'.
+   (d).
+In the directory 'style_patch', there are images of style patch localization on all shapes .

 ### License